 The War is Over was commissioned by Ipswich Museum and funded by the Heritage Lottery Fund.
 The film focuses on the home front, looking at how local people respond emotionally to the ending of WWI.
-The Ipswich and the Armistice project engaged with the community recording dialogue and delivering sound & visual workshops with the outcomes included in the film.
+The Ipswich and the Armistice project engaged with the community recording dialogue and delivering sound and visual workshops with the outcomes included in the film.

 Water Marks was commission in 2018 by Wells Maltings Trust.
 The heritage film looked at 150 years of local history, using archival materials, own photography, footage and textures.
 Water Marks is screening at Wells Maltings, Wells-next-the sea, North Norfolk.

 Striving for Perfection was shortlisted for the RSA Moving Image award.
 Tiffany Dufu author of Drop the Ball: Achieving More by Doing Less urges women to embrace imperfections & expect less of themselves.
-The video is communicated through women's magazines & adverts.
+The video is communicated through women's magazines and adverts.

 Making East London: past present & future was commission by University College of London, an animation that responds to their recent project Making East London, which includes oral histories and archives.

 So what next? was a commission for the Alumni Department at the Norwich University of the Arts.
 This is to promote an event for new graduates and highlight the Ideas Factory is there to support them should they need it.